krm-functions/catalog/docs/package-compositor.md

 kpt pkg get https://example.git/package3@v1.2
 ```

-The `package-composer` function allows you to specify this declaratively using a `Fleet` resource:
+The `package-compositor` function allows you to specify this declaratively using a `Fleet` resource:

 ```yaml
 apiVersion: fn.kpt.dev/v1alpha1